19hours/sg-statutes/Acts/Street Works Act.md

 (b) delivering it at his last known place of residence to some adult member or employee of his family;

-(c) leaving it at his usual or last known place of residence or business in a cover addressed to him; or
+(c) leaving it at his usual or last known place of residence or place of business in a cover addressed to him; or

+[Act 38 of 2018 wef 03/06/2019]

-(d) forwarding it by post in a pre-paid letter addressed to him at his usual or last known place of residence or business.
+(d) forwarding it by post in a pre-paid letter addressed to him at his usual or last known place of residence or place of business.

+[Act 38 of 2018 wef 03/06/2019]

-(2) Where any summons, notice, order or document is to be served on any incorporated company or body, it may be served by —
+(2) Where any summons, notice, order or document is to be served on any incorporated company or body or unincorporated association, it may be served by —

-(a) delivering it to the secretary of the company or body at its registered or principal office; or
+(a) delivering it to the secretary or other like officer of the company or body or unincorporated association at its registered or principal office; or

+[Act 38 of 2018 wef 03/06/2019]

-(b) sending it by registered post addressed to the company or body at its registered or principal office.
+(b) sending it by registered post addressed to the company or body or unincorporated association at its registered or principal office.

+[Act 38 of 2018 wef 03/06/2019]

+(2A) In addition, any notice, order or document (other than a summons) required or authorised by this Act or any regulations made thereunder to be served on an individual, a partnership, a body corporate or an unincorporated association may be served —

+(a) by sending it by email to the email address of the individual, partnership, body corporate or unincorporated association, as the case may be;

+(b) by sending it by fax to whichever of the following is applicable:

+(i) the fax number last known to the Authority as the fax number for the service of notices, orders or documents on the individual;

+(ii) the fax number used at the partnership’s business address;

+(iii) the fax number used at the body corporate’s or unincorporated association’s registered office or principal office in Singapore;

+(c) by giving an electronic notice to the individual, partnership, body corporate or unincorporated association (called in this section an addressee) by the addressee’s chosen means of notification, stating that the notice, order or document is available and how the addressee may use the addressee’s chosen means of access to access the contents of that notice, order or document; or

+(d) by any other method authorised by any regulations made under this Act for the service of notices, orders or documents of that kind if the recipient consents (expressly or impliedly) to service of a notice, order or document of that kind in that way.

+[Act 38 of 2018 wef 03/06/2019]

 (3) Any summons, notice, order or document required or authorised by this Act or any regulations made thereunder to be served on the owner or occupier of any premises may be served by delivering the same or a true copy thereof to some adult person on the premises or, if there is no such person on the premises to whom the same can with reasonable diligence be delivered, by affixing the summons, notice, order or document to some conspicuous part of the premises.

+(4) Service of any notice, order or document under subsection (2A)(a) or (b) takes effect —

+(a) if the notice, order or document is sent by email, at the time that the email becomes capable of being retrieved by the person; or

+(b) if the notice, order or document is sent by fax and a notification of successful transmission is received, on the day of transmission.

+[Act 38 of 2018 wef 03/06/2019]

+(5) However, service of any notice, order or document under this Act or any regulations made thereunder on a person by email or by an electronic notice at the person’s chosen means of notification may be effected only with the person’s prior consent (express or implied) to service in that way.

+[Act 38 of 2018 wef 03/06/2019]

+(6) In this section —

+“business address” or “place of business” means —

+(a) in the case of an individual, the individual’s usual or last known place of business in Singapore; or

+(b) in the case of a partnership (other than a limited liability partnership), the partnership’s principal or last known place of business in Singapore;

+“chosen means of access”, for an addressee on whom is or is to be served any notice, order or document required or authorised by this Act or any regulations made thereunder, means an electronic means the addressee agrees with the person giving or serving the notice, order or document as the means by which the addressee may access the contents of that notice, order or document;

+“chosen means of notification”, for an addressee on whom is or is to be served any notice, order or document required or authorised by this Act or any regulations made thereunder, means an electronic means that the addressee nominates to the person giving or serving the notice, order or document as the means by which the addressee may be notified that such a notice, order or document has been served on the addressee;

+“email address” means the last email address given by the addressee concerned to the person giving or serving a notice, order or document as the email address for the service of notices, orders or documents under this Act or any regulations made thereunder.

+[Act 38 of 2018 wef 03/06/2019]

-### Receipts and notices may be given by authorised officer
+### Receipts and notices may be given or served by authorised officer

-48\.—(1) All notices, orders, receipts, warrants and other documents of whatsoever nature which the Authority is empowered to give by this Act or any regulations made thereunder may be given by any officer or employee authorised by the Authority.
+48\.—(1) All notices, orders, receipts, warrants and other documents of whatsoever nature which the Authority is empowered to give or serve by this Act or any regulations made thereunder may be given or served by any officer or employee authorised by the Authority.

+[Act 38 of 2018 wef 03/06/2019]

-(2) Any such notice, order, warrant, receipt or document given by the Authority under this Act or any regulations made thereunder may be given electronically, in writing or otherwise, as the Authority may determine, and it shall not be a requirement that such notice, order, warrant, receipt or document must contain the signature of the Authority or any authorised officer.
+(2) Any such notice, order, warrant, receipt or document given or served by the Authority under this Act or any regulations made thereunder may be given or served electronically, in writing or otherwise, as the Authority may determine, and it shall not be a requirement that such notice, order, warrant, receipt or document must contain the signature of the Authority or any authorised officer.

+[Act 38 of 2018 wef 03/06/2019]

 ### Protection from personal liability